 Implement a solution

-Our solution, is a process which involves an intuitive and accurate Asset Register which is up to date.
-An argument that software is expensive and keeping the register update is expensive and we “just don’t have the time” does not hold weight.
+Our solution is a process that involves an intuitive and accurate Asset Register that is up to date.
+An argument that software is expensive and keeping the register updated is expensive and we “just don’t have the time” does not hold weight.
 Why?
 Do you have the time to call the wrong contractor and the money to pay these contractors?
-Do you have the time and money to forget valuable information or pay for warranty repairs which should be covered by the relevant contractor?
+Do you have the time and money to forget valuable information or pay for warranty repairs that should be covered by the relevant contractor?

-Do you have a Building Manager with a USB port in the side of his head which you can down load the information for when they go on leave.
+Do you have a Building Manager with a USB port in the side of his head that you can download the information for when they go on leave?

 The bigger and more complex your site is, the more exposure to risk is carried if an Asset register is not implemented.
 Creating and keeping the database is actually more imperative on these sites as several staff are often involved in the management of the site at differing levels.